Second hour now underway on the Rush Limbaugh program.

 It's my pleasure.

-And they had a little show on there about global warming and carbon sequestration and all that happy nonsense.
+And they had a little show in there about global warming and carbon sequestration and all that happy nonsense.

-And they they talked about the you you need seven trees to absorb the carbon that's exhaled by the average person over a course of a year.
+And they talked about you need seven trees to absorb the carbon that's exhaled by the average person over a course of a year.

 So I sort of started thinking, well, but then all on this hot topic of carbon offset credits and everything, maybe we could get the people that don't have any trees to pay carbon offset credits to the people that have more than seven trees per person.